jswest/midsommer/README.md

 ## What is a self-organizing map?

-A SOM is a neural network that can be used to reduce the dimensions of a n-length vector.
+A SOM is a neural network that can be used to reduce the dimensions of long vectors.
 It was inveted by Teuvo Kohonen in the '80s.
 For more, check out [Wikipedia](https://en.wikipedia.org/wiki/Self-organizing_map).

 ## How to use it.